What is happening to councils

 This would mean a transfer of powers and funding from national to local government.
 There would be greater control over important areas for our region.

-Local government organisation will replace the current two-tier council system by creating unitary authorities that operate most day-to-day services currently delivered by the county and district or borough councils.
+Happening alongside devolution but a different process, local government reorganisation will replace the current two-tier council system by creating unitary authorities that operate most day-to-day services currently delivered by the county and district or borough councils.

 This makes it clear for residents and businesses who is responsible for all local government services in an area and allows a more holistic and joined-up approach to service provision with the aim of ensuring better outcomes for local people.